Generic Name: Glycopyrrolate Capsules for Inhalation (glye koe PYE roe late)

 - This medicine can cause very bad breathing problems right after you take a dose.
 Sometimes, this may be life-threatening.
-If you have trouble breathing, breathing that is worse, wheezing, or coughing after using Seebri Neohaler (glycopyrrolate (oral inhalation)), use a rescue inhaler and get medical help right away.
+If you have trouble breathing, breathing that is worse, wheezing, or coughing after using Seebri Neohaler (glycopyrrolate capsules for inhalation), use a rescue inhaler and get medical help right away.

 What are some other side effects of Seebri Neohaler?